proxmox/proxmox-backup/docs/administration-guide.rst

   # proxmox-backup-manager datastore create store1 /backup/disk1/store1

-To list existing datastores use:
+To list existing datastores run:

 .. code-block:: console

   # proxmox-backup-manager datastore list
   store1 /backup/disk1/store1

-Finally, it is also possible to remove the datastore configuration:
+Finally, it is possible to remove the datastore configuration:

 .. code-block:: console

   # proxmox-backup-manager datastore remove store1

-.. note:: Above command removes the datastore configuration.
+.. note:: The above command removes only the datastore configuration.
 It does not delete any data from the underlying directory.